TemoaProject/temoa/temoa/extensions/modeling_to_generate_alternatives/README.md

 - The processing of results is left to the modeler and the results from runs are tagged iteratively in the Output tables in the database.
-- Running MGA analysis also adds an additional `output_flow_outSummary` table which summarizes flows at the period level (summarizing time of day and season) to manage the size of the output for larger models
+- Running MGA analysis also adds an additional `output_flow_out_summary` table which summarizes flows at the period level (summarizing time of day and season) to manage the size of the output for larger models